 These Annual Financial Statements include the accounts of Mullen Group, its subsidiaries and its limited partnerships.
 The financial statements of such subsidiaries and limited partnerships controlled by Mullen Group are included in these Annual Financial Statements from the date that control commenced until the date that control ceases.
 Control is achieved when the Corporation is exposed to, or has rights to, variable returns from its subsidiaries and limited partnerships and has the ability to affect those returns through its power to direct their activities.
 The accounting policies of subsidiaries and limited partnerships are the same as those of the Corporation.
-For the year ended December 31, 2022, the scope of consolidation for these Annual Financial Statements encompassed 99 entities, of which two were a first time consolidation.
-The first time consolidations were a result of the acquisitions of 1297683 Alberta Ltd. operating as Willy's Trucking Service ("Willy's") and Cordova Oilfield Services Ltd. ("Cordova").
-During 2022, seven entities ceased existence due to internal corporate reorganizations.
+For the year ended December 31, 2023, the scope of consolidation for these Annual Financial Statements encompassed 97 entities, of which two were a first time consolidation.
+The first time consolidations were a result of the acquisitions of B. & R. Eckel's Transport Ltd. ("B&R") and Butler Ridge Energy Services (2011) Ltd. ("Butler Ridge").
+During 2023, four entities ceased existence due to internal corporate reorganizations.